Logo Icon

 Read More - Legal Reasoning Questions for CLAT 2025

 Q2.
-The professional humorist the author met regards "wog" as a charming word and a term for endearment.
+The professional humorist, the author, met regards "wog" as a charming word and a term for endearment.
 Which of the following statements is true in the light of the zookeeper's comment informing the humorist's connotation?

 (a) The humorist thinks that "wog" is a harmless term, and its meaning becomes more positive in light of the zookeeper's comment.